liferay/liferay-docs/discover/deployment/articles-dxp/03-maintaining-liferay/02-patching-liferay.markdown

 is on your system, check [the installation documentation](/discover/deployment/-/knowledge_base/7-0/installation-and-setup) to see where this folder is for your specific application server.

-If you're upgrading the patching tool, all you need to do is unzip the new version on top of the old version.
+If you're upgrading the Patching Tool, all you need to do is unzip the new version on top of the old version.
 Note that if you're doing this on LUM (Linux, Unix, Mac) machines, you'll need to make the `patching-tool.sh` script executable.

 ## Auto Discovery

-After the patching tool is installed, you need to let it auto-discover your Liferay installation.
+After the Patching Tool is installed, you need to let it auto-discover your Liferay installation.
 Then it will determine what your release level is and what your application server environment is.
 To do this, you first have to define for the tool where [Liferay Home](/discover/deployment/-/knowledge_base/7-0/installing-liferay-portal#liferay-home)